AdobeDocs/experience-manager-65.en/help/sites-authoring/author-environment-tools.md

   ![ateat-12](assets/ateat-12.png)

-  If the component you click in the tree is editable a wrench icon will appear to the right of the name.
-Clicking on this icon will directly start the edit dialogue for the component.
+  If the component you click in the tree is editable, a wrench icon appears to the right of the name.
+Clicking this icon opens the edit dialog box for the component.

   ![Wrench icon - Edit](do-not-localize/screen_shot_2018-03-22at142725.png)